Installing Apps

 The agent can self-install

-Section titled “The agent can self-install”The agent has access to nb__discover_bundles and nb__manage_bundle.
+Section titled “The agent can self-install”The agent has access to nb__search (with scope: "registry") and nb__manage_app.
 This means you can ask it to find and install what it needs:

 “I need to search through meeting notes.
 Find a bundle for that and install it.”